Pouch Cell DCR Testing: Component-Level Teardown Data for Direct Current Resistance

 • Data analysis – combining individual measurements to reconstruct the full DCR budget.

 Figure 4.
-Experimental workflow for quantifying DCR in pouch cell components.
+Experimental workflow for quantifying DCR in pouch cell components

 4. Quantifying Direct Current Resistance (DCR) Distribution

-We use High-precision instruments, such as the IEST Electrode Tortuosity Tester & Separatorlon Conductivity Tester(EIC Series) and IEST Battery Cycle Tester Electrochemical Property Analyzer(ERT Series), were utilized to ensure 0.01% measurement accuracy.
+We use high-precision instruments, such as the IEST Electrode Tortuosity Tester & Separator Ion Conductivity Tester (EIC Series) and IEST Battery Cycle Tester Electrochemical Property Analyzer (ERT Series), to ensure 0.01% measurement accuracy.
 The resulting data reveals a clear hierarchy of impedance contributors:

 Impedance Component Percentage of Total DCR Resistance Value (mΩ)